-The new White-Collar Crime 2021 guide features 27 jurisdictions.
-The guide provides the latest legal information on corporate and personal liability, damages and compensation, plea agreements, corporate fraud, bribery, influence peddling, insider dealing, tax fraud, competition law, cybercrimes, protection of company secrets, money laundering, self-disclosure, whistle-blower protection and assessment of penalties.
+The 2023 White-Collar Crime guide features 26 jurisdictions and provides the latest legal information on corporate and personal liability, damages and compensation, plea agreements, corporate fraud, bribery, influence peddling, insider dealing, tax fraud, competition law, cybercrimes, protection of company secrets, money laundering, self-disclosure, whistle-blower protection and assessment of penalties.

-We are very pleased to present the third edition of the Chambers Global Practice Guide White-Collar Crime.
+We are very pleased to present the fourth edition of the Chambers Global Practice Guide: White-Collar Crime.

-This guide, which compiles the views and opinions of a group of leading practitioners from 28 different countries, is designed to provide lawyers and all other practitioners with an overview of the various systems of regulation in the specific field of white-collar crime, practical guidance regarding the application and enforcement of these laws, and insight into potential future developments.
+This guide compiles the views and opinions of a group of leading practitioners from 28 different countries, and is designed to provide lawyers and all other practitioners with an overview of the various systems of regulation in the specific field of white-collar crime, practical guidance regarding the application and enforcement of these laws, and insight into potential future developments.

-White-collar crime legislation and enforcement has developed considerably over the past decade, with a multiplication of the offences related to business practice and a strengthening of prosecution authorities.
-While commentators had been calling for the decriminalisation of some offences that they considered detrimental to business, it is clearly the opposite stance that has prevailed.
+White-collar crime legislation and enforcement have developed considerably over the past decade, with a multiplication of the offences related to business practice and a strengthening of prosecution authorities.
+While commentators had been calling for the decriminalisation of some offences that they considered detrimental to business, it is clear that the opposite stance has prevailed.

-In France, since the creation of the National Financial Prosecutor’s Office in 2013, the institution has been significantly reinforced, with 601 pending proceedings as of 1 December 2020, a record fine of EUR3.7 billion pronounced by the Paris Criminal Court against a Swiss bank for unlawful solicitation of French prospects and aggravated money laundering of the proceeds of tax fraud (this decision being not final), and the largest ever convention judiciaire d'intérêt public (the French equivalent of the US deferred prosecution agreement) recently signed by a major manufacturer in the aerospace sector for an amount of more than EUR2.08 billion (out of a three jurisdictions settlement, for a global amount of EUR3.598 billion).
-France has also seen the number of decisions rendered by the Enforcement Committee of the Financial Markets Authority increase, while the Enforcement Committee of the newly created Anti-corruption Agency rendered its third decision on 7 July 2021.
+In France, the National Financial Prosecutor’s Office has been significantly reinforced since its creation in 2013, with 708 pending proceedings as of 1 December 2022, cumulative fines of EUR1.786 billion for 2022, and the largest ever convention judiciaire d'intérêt public (CJIP – the French equivalent of the US deferred prosecution agreement) signed by a major manufacturer in the aerospace sector for more than EUR2.08 billion in 2020 (out of a three-jurisdiction settlement, for a global amount of EUR3.598 billion).
+France has also seen an increase in the number of decisions rendered by the Enforcement Committee of the Financial Markets Authority, while the Enforcement Committee of the newly created Anti-corruption Agency rendered its third decision on 7 July 2021.

 Co-operative rather than adversarial regimes

-With regard to international trends, the continuing move to a co-operative approach initiated by the USA has clearly spread to many other states.
-The Deferred Prosecution Agreement (DPA) has been used in the USA for decades, and its use in the UK has been increasing since UK law made it available in 2014.
-Other countries, including France and Singapore, have introduced equivalent tools into their legislation, while Australia is considering it.
+The continuing move to a co-operative approach initiated by the USA has clearly spread to many other countries.
+The deferred prosecution agreement (DPA) has been used in the USA for decades, and its use in the UK has been increasing since UK law made it available in 2014.
+Other countries, including France and Singapore, have introduced equivalent tools into their legislation.
 Even if the specific DPA regime varies from country to country, companies are encouraged to co-operate fully by, for example, informing the authorities of the discovery of wrongdoing, conducting internal investigations, allowing access to all relevant documentation and highlighting key documents to regulators.

-From a French perspective, sanctions incurred in the US system for white-collar offences have always been much higher than in France, especially because of the possibility of cumulative penalties.
-However, the sanctions pronounced are increasingly severe and more and more in line with US sentences.
-Total criminal fines amounted to EUR296.4 million in 2018, EUR4,261 billion in 2019 and EUR2,091 billion for the year 2020.
-In Australia, where the trend is the same, the government is looking to pass new laws, whose most important changes will be the increase in the term of imprisonment for criminal offences as well as larger financial penalties imposed for both criminal offences and civil contraventions.
+Sanctions incurred in the US system for white-collar offences have always been much higher than in France, especially because of the possibility of cumulative penalties.
+However, the sanctions pronounced in France are increasingly severe, and more and more in line with US sentences.
+The total criminal fines imposed over the past four years are as follows:

 Harmonisation and international co-operation